FannyDemey/m-s-moviesproject/README.md

 #### Start a mongodb locally

 you must start a mongodb on your computer to run this app. it must start on localhost and on port 27017.
-If you want to change thos parameters, please modify application.properties file in consequence located in resources folder.
+If you want to change thos parameters, please modify application.properties file in consequence (located in resources folder).

 #### Run the application